ja-guzzle/docs/docs/How to guides/Administration/Security/User management.md

- < - You can view total numbers of users from Admin/Security path and if you want to create you can create from there clicking on create user button.
+- User can see total numbers of users from Admin/Security path and if you want to create you can create from there clicking on create user button.
-	 - You can manage users like edit or delete user.
+	 - also can manage users like edit or delete user.
-	 - If you create user Guzzle will ask some properties like First Name, Last Name, Username, Email and Role. >
+	 - If you create user Guzzle will ask some properties like First Name, Last Name, Username, Email and Role.

 Guzzle provides two types of Authentication namely:

 1. Native users: Here the user

-2. [Azure Active Directory SSO](/docs/How to guides/Administration/Security/Azure%Single%Sign%On) < Link is not visible. >.
+2. [Azure Active Directory SSO](/docs/How to guides/Administration/Security/Azure%Single%Sign%On).
 We can add new users and consider single sign on with azure.

 Users Maintenance